philgyford/samuelpepys-twitter/README.md

 ### Running the scripts

-Either install Python requirements using pip from the `requirements.txt` file, or using uv with `uv sync`.
+Install Python requirements using uv with `uv sync`.

 Then set up either a `config.cfg` or `.env` file (see above).